 This section of the model ordinance includes a series of incentives that can be incorporated into development regulation.
-Most cities and many counties use incentives to encourage public amenities or preferred design.
+Most cities and many counties make requirements or use incentives to ensure that certain public amenities are included in development.
 These same tools and incentives can be used to encourage private investment in solar energy.
-Communities should use incentives that are already offered, and simply extend that incentive to appropriate solar development.
+Communities will not want to use all these incentives, but should select which ones make the most sense in their community (or create some other incentive that encourages solar energy).
+As with any incentive, an important element of creating the incentive is to engage planning or economic development staff in the creation of the incentive, so that staff can assist the developer in taking advantage of the provisions.